Hi again and welcome.

 |Bacteriology||Applied Integrative Materials||*All of these are optional, although they encourage 3-5 hours of electives per semester.|

 Not every Veterinary School offers electives or tracking, but the University of Georgia is one that does.
-I personally like it because I feel like the students have more say in their education.
-I also love the half day on Wednesday to go to yoga, go for a run or just catch up on school work.
+Personally, I like it because I feel like the students have more say in their education.
+I also love the Wellness Wednesday to exercise or just catch up on school work.
 I have also used it to schedule doctor’s appointments and shadow at the teaching hospital.
-I am so thankful that I am at the University of Georgia, although I am sure all veterinary schools are great.
-I believe that the faculty really care about our success and our mental health.
+The faculty at UGA really care about our success and our mental health, which is extremely refreshing.
 It fosters an open environment where we can all grow as individuals and become the best veterinarians we can be.
-For more about ways to deal with anxiety, please see my blog post 5 Tips for Dealing with Anxiety in Vet School (and real life).
+If you want to learn more, please see my blog post 5 Tips for Dealing with Anxiety.

 If you have any questions about particular courses, don’t hesitate to reach out.
-Although it looks like a lot, veterinary school is all about stamina and they do make changes year to year in the curriculum.
-If you keep up with the material and do things for yourself so you don’t burn out, you will be a success.
+Although it looks overwhelming, veterinary school is all about stamina.
+If you keep up with the material and do things for yourself, you will be a success.

 Lots of love,